Articles in this section

 Imports Syncfusion.XlsIO

-1. Add below code in page load as UpdatePanel uses asynchronous postbacks to control which parts of the page get rendered.
+1. Add the below code in the page load as UpdatePanel uses asynchronous postbacks to control which parts of the page get rendered.

 protected void Page_Load(object sender, EventArgs e)